learning-zone/react-basics/README.md

 **2. Render Props:**

-A render prop is where a component’s prop is assigned a function and this is called in the render method of the component.
+A render prop is where a component\'s prop is assigned a function and this is called in the render method of the component.
 Calling the function can return a React element or component to render.

 **Example:**